Chris is Chief Executive of Pennon Group Plc, a leading UK environmental infrastructure company covering the water and waste management sectors.

 He started his career in finance at British Telecom in 1998.
 Over the following decade, he worked for a real estate consultancy firm, in investment banking at JPMorgan and RBS.
 He also helped setup a micro finance bank in DR Congo in 2009.

-Mark joined Reall from Oxfam where he held the positions of Head of Programme Portfolio Oversight and Development in their Oxford Offices and Country Director for Oxfam in Ethiopia.
+With over 20 years’ experience in the international development field, Mark originally joined Reall as the Director of Corporate Planning & Strategy from Oxfam, where he held the positions of Head of Programme Portfolio Oversight and Development in their Oxford offices, and Country Director for Oxfam in Ethiopia.

-Mark has extensive development and humanitarian experience across Africa having lived in Ethiopia, Zimbabwe and Zambia and overseeing programmes and complex humanitarian responses in numerous countries across Africa.
+Mark has extensive development and humanitarian experience across Africa and the Pacific, having lived in Ethiopia, Zimbabwe, Zambia and Fiji.
+Mark previously was the Director for Human Rights for the Inter-Governmental Body for the Pacific, SPC and has significant experience in overseeing programmes and complex humanitarian responses in numerous countries across Africa.